KDoh12/stormwater-tracking/README.md

 ### Symbology

 Most of my data resides as points and lines.
-Upon first loading there will be no data displayed besides a basemap.
+Upon first loading there will be some points and polygons displayed along with a basemap.
+The points represent Water Quality BMPs and will be styled based on what kind of BMP they are.
+I will include a photo of what the legend will look like below.

 Once someone clicks or taps on the map, there will be a line that gets drawn from your starting point and travel until it reaches the end of the stormwater network.
 This line will be a simple line utilizing a single color.
 The line will either be UK Blue, or a type of Yellow or Orange depending on which looks better against the basemap.

-Along the line, various points will also show up, these points will have various symbols based on their "type", I will include a photo below of their symbols.

 ![legend showing point symbols](./img/point_legend.png)